mwburwell/pokemon_tcg/Add_Pokemon.md

 ## Element Types:

-Derived Pokémon should also inherit an elemental Type.
+Derived Pokémon have an **Element** as a member.
 There are currently 11 types programed **(FIGHTING, PSYCHIC, DARKNESS, METAL, COLORLESS, FIRE, GRASS, WATER, LIGHTNING, DRAGON, FAIRY)**.

 Each element inherits from the Elemental Type Constructor and adds it's attack element with the weakness and resistance types.